-A has negative implications.
-The study concluded that the presence of Wal-Mart depresses stocks in local communities
+A recent study of the impact of Wal-Mart stores in communities has negative implications.
+The study concluded that the presence of Wal-Mart depresses social capital stocks in local communities

 * Communities with Wal-Mart stores had fewer non-profit groups and social capital-generating associations (such as churches, political organizations, and business groups) per capita than those that did not.